Allergen Labelling in the UK: From 'May Contain' to Measured Risk

 ED05 stands for Eliciting Dose at the 5th percentile.
 In plain English: it is the amount of a specific allergenic protein that is predicted to trigger an objective allergic reaction in 5% of individuals with that allergy.

 The Codex Expert Consultation, drawing on clinical challenge data from thousands of subjects, established ED05-based Reference Doses for the priority allergens.
 These translate into specific milligram thresholds of allergenic protein per portion of food.
-The FSA's own research confirmed the recommended ED05 Reference Doses — for example, 2 mg of protein per portion for peanut, milk, and egg, and 1 mg per portion for most tree nuts.
+The FSA's own scientific review engaged with the recommended ED05 Reference Doses (for example, 2 mg of allergenic protein per portion for peanut, milk, and egg, and 1 mg per portion for most tree nuts.
+It is important to note that these are framework guidance values derived from VITAL 4.0 modelling, not established UK regulatory limits.

 The VITAL Framework: How Thresholds Become Labelling Decisions